macrozone/seminar_np/app/client/app.coffee.md

 # Whats next

-Resource augmentation:	If we allow the online algorithm to pack a little bit more ($\delta$) in the knapsack than allowed, we can achieve up to ($2-\delta$)-competitiveness.
+**Resource augmentation**:	If we allow the online algorithm to pack a little bit more ($\delta$) in the knapsack than allowed, we can achieve up to ($2-\delta$)-competitiveness.

-The weighted case:	In this paper, we only considered items, where the value is equal to the weight of the item.
+**The weighted case**:	In this paper, we only considered items, where the value is equal to the weight of the item.
 If we introduce a different weight of each item, we will see, that online algorithms for this weighted knapsack problem is only competitive for at least a logarithmic amount of advice bits.

-Randomized online algorithms for the weighted knapsack:	If we create a randomized online algorithm for the weighted case, we see that these algorithms are not competitive at all, with and without resource-augmentation.
+**Randomized online algorithms for the weighted knapsack**:	If we create a randomized online algorithm for the weighted case, we see that these algorithms are not competitive at all, with and without resource-augmentation.